Skip to content

 Important note for favicons in different environments

-Favicons based on public items, need to have their icons uploaded in each environment separately, as public items don't merge in your OTAP street.
+Favicons based on public files need to have their icons uploaded in each environment separately, as configuration values don't merge in your OTAP street.

 To view your favicon after configuring its settings, you can compile your page in your development environment to view it.
 In any other sandboxes, like test/acceptance/production, you will have to follow the next steps to show your favicon.